aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 This specifies all switches in the fabric will be able to serve the new tenant.

-For sake of simplicity, let's say you defined just one pair of leaf switches that would serve this tenant.
+For the sake of simplicity, let's say you defined just one pair of leaf switches that would serve this tenant.

 After running the relevant playbook, their tenant-related configuration would end up looking like this: